amlight/ofp_sniffer/README.md

   example is not the same, because a PacketIn message is being used as an example.
 PacketIn shows the DPID of the neighbors of "andes1".

 I hope this code helps you.
-This is the first stable version, a few changes are already planned for 1.1.
-Coming soon!

 Questions/Suggestions: AmLight Dev Team <dev@amlight.net>